-See some adults class hand building projects and some children hand building projects done in our studio.
+See some adults class hand building projects and some Children's Handbuilding Projects done in our studio.

 1. Pinch Pots